Sujayv1/Intel-Product-Sentimental-analysis-2024/README.md

 A python tool to classify the reviews from E-commerce sites as POSITIVE, NEGATIVE & COMPARATIVE This project performs sentiment analysis on a dataset of textual reviews.
 The sentiment of each review is predicted using a Naive Bayes classifier trained on TF-IDF vectorized text data.

+>< We've completed our project using both supervised and Unsupervised approach.

 About our files:
 Project Structure:-

-intel - supervised approach - RANDOMFOREST APPROACH Untrained(optional) - unsupervised approach - KMEANS APPROACH
+random_forest.py - supervised approach - RANDOMFOREST APPROACH
+kmeans_approach.py - unsupervised approach - KMEANS APPROACH
 Dataset file : data.csv

-Ensure you have the following Python packages installed: pandas scikit-learn seaborn
+SETUP:-

-Install the libraries using the commands : pip install pandas scikit-learn seaborn
+Install the libraries using the commands : pip install pandas scikit-learn seaborn matplotlib numpy

-reviews.text_reduce: The text of the reviews.
-label: The actual sentiment label of each review.
+IMPORTANT NOTE:-
+1. Both the codes have the requirement of same csv file ie.,, data.csv
+2. All the outputs are shown in the TERMINAL in VSCODE.

 Output:
 The script prints the following information:

-All reviews with their actual and predicted sentiments.
-Positive reviews with their actual and predicted sentiments.
-Negative reviews with their actual and predicted sentiments.
-Competition reviews with their actual and predicted sentiments.
-Future reviews with their actual and predicted sentiments.
-Model evaluation, including accuracy and a detailed classification report.
+> Classification Report
+> Accuracy Score
+> Sentiment Counts(Total number of different reviews present in the csv file).
+> GRAPHS -> 1.
+Sentimental Counts
+         -> 2. Distribution of Ratings, Sentiments, Geo, SKU, Technical features.
+> Sentiment trends over a period.
+> Exploratory Data Analysis
+> Key Features Extracted and Mapped to Sentiments
+> Key Improvements Suggested by Positive and Negative Reviews.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.